Zika Virus and Mosquitoes: 5 Things You Need to Know

 - Remove or replace landscape plants that retain water (e.g. Bromeliads)

-- Treat all bushes, shrubs, groundcover and landscape area on a regular basis with a natural repellent like Mosquito Magician
+- Treat all bushes, shrubs, groundcover and landscape area on a regular basis with a proven repellent.

 What is the Zika Guillain Barre Connection?